 Natural sources for yellow:

-If you don’t know about this flower, then check out link in below:
+If you don’t know about this flower, then check out this article about Cota tinctoria in Wikipedia!

 Gold was a mixture of brown color and symbolized wealth, power, and prestige in old rug designs.
 Its esteemed reputation was a reason why gold was exclusive to Persian rugs designed for royal and prominent families. ancient weavers used the gold color to add a sense of luxury to the motif.